-The Organization has applied ASC 958-605, Not-for-Profit Entities: Revenue Recognition model to account for the PPP Loans.
+The Organization's loan was forgiven in full subsequent to year end, and as such has applied ASC 958-605, Not-for-Profit Entities: Revenue Recognition model to account for the loan.
 As a result, amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with the specific grant provisions.
+In addition, the Organization has recorded \$7,410 of the loan as an advanced deposit liability which will be recognized in a future period when the conditions are met.